nar-org/nar-specs/README.md

 ### Flags

-The Item Header Flags is split into 2 fields: one for common purpose, one for per-item purpose:
+The Item Header Flags is split into 2 fields: one for common purpose, one for per-item purpose.

 | Index | Bits | Description |
 | ----- | ---- | ----------- |